pseudomuto/gooey/README.md

 ### SpinGroup Methods

 - `spinner.NewSpinGroup(title string, options ...SpinGroupOption) *SpinGroup` - Create a new spin group for sequential task execution using TaskComponent instances (Spinner or Progress)
-- `spinGroup.AddTask(name string, component TaskComponent, taskFunc func() error)` - Add a task with its associated component (Spinner or Progress) and function to the group
+- `spinGroup.AddTask(name string, component TaskComponent, taskFunc func(TaskComponent) error)` - Add a task with its associated component and function that receives the component for dynamic updates
 - `spinGroup.Run() error` - Execute all tasks sequentially, returning first error encountered
 - `spinGroup.RunInFrame() error` - Execute all tasks within a frame for organized display
 - `spinGroup.TaskCount() int` - Get the number of tasks in the group